 Mobile Crisis Response

-Mobile Crisis Response is a service that provides teams of professionals that can provide on-site, face-to-face mental health services for an individual or family experiencing a mental health crisis.
+Mobile Crisis Response is a service that provide a team of professionals that can provide on-site, face-to-face mental health services for an individual or family experiencing a mental health crisis.
 They can respond wherever the crisis is occurring—in an individual’s home, the community, or other locations where an individual lives, works, attends school, or socializes.
-To access mobile crisis response, call the Central Iowa Crisis line 24/7 at 844-258-8858.
+To access mobile crisis response, call the Your Life Iowa Hotline at 855-581-8111 and let them know you would like to have the mobile crisis team respond in person.

 When appropriate, law enforcement will contact service coordinators when they encounter individuals who may benefit from further information and referral.
 Regional service coordinators will follow up in the community or in the local office with individuals referred by law enforcement.